daattali/beautiful-jekyll/_posts/2020-07-03-FlightControl.md

 The web application features a flight control system that shows active flights, enables adding new flight plans and shows details about each flight.
 Upon clicking on a flight, its path is shown on the map.

-You can check out the git repo here: https://github.com/eyalgolan/FlightControl
+You can check out the git repo [here](https://github.com/eyalgolan/FlightControl).

 ![WebApplicationFlightControl](https://github.com/eyalgolan/eyalgolan.github.io/blob/master/img/WebApplicationFlightControl.jpg)